williamtankw/sharding-workshop/README.md

 2. Create a database and collection via MongoDB Compass or Atlas UI
 3. Import documents into the collection via MongoDB Compass
 4. Enable sharding for the databases that we want to shard
-5. Create an index on the shard key (if the sharded collection has data or is not empty)
+5. Create an index on the shard key via MongoDB Compass, Atlas UI or mongosh (if the sharded collection has data or is not empty)
 6. Shard the collection that we want to shard
 7. Show sharding status via sh.status()
 8. Show shard distribution via db.collection.getShardDistribution()